Moghol language

 In the 1970s, when the German scholar Michael Weiers did fieldwork on the language, few people spoke it, most knew it passively and most were older than 40.
-It is unknown if there are still speakers of the language.
+It is unknown if there are still speakers of the language, and it is listed as dormant by Ethnologue.

 The language has been strongly influenced by Persian in its phonology, morphology and syntax, causing Weiers to state that it has the appearance of a "true Inner Asian creole language".